luptmoor/vehicle_routing/README.md

 🔹 If any constraint is violated, an error is raised.

+## Sensitivity Analysis
+The sensitivity analysis evaluates how variations in parameters affect the performance - measured by the normalized objective value - of the Vehicle Routing Problem (VRP).
+Analysis was done for the following parameters:
+- Fleet size M
+- Number of nodes N
+- Fleet composition
+- Drone characteristics: speed and capacity, demand
+- Depot location

 ## 📊 Visualization

 The `plot_results.py` script plots the optimized routes.